skamensky/hobby-hoster-hello-world/README.md

 This particular repo is specifically tailored for hosting a simple "Hello World" web application.
 The application serves a webpage that greets visitors and dynamically displays the subdomain from which they are accessing the site.
 This is a basic demonstration of how to use Docker and Go for web development within the Hobby Hoster ecosystem.

-This site can be hosted on any subdomain configured within the Hobby Hoster project.
+This site is hosted at [hello-world.kelev.dev](https://hello-world.kelev.dev/).

 ## Upstream Repository